backdoorsecurity/Solitude/Readme.md

 It would be wise to pass your wireless and/or ethernet card through to the vm rather than use the host's virtual ethernet, this will auto populate your wireless/ethernet network configs.
 The host install script automatically detects the pci ids and adds them to the vfio/iommu kernel parameters.

-To avoid unnecessary work "prior to running the below script"
+To avoid unnecessary work "prior to running the install script"
 ```text
 cp /var/lib/libvirt/images/network.qcow2 /var/lib/libvirt/images/browser.qcow2
 ```
 You now have a template for the browser vm.

 I have recently switched to systemd-networkd in the network vm.
 I will be adding a prompt in the script allowing the user to select the old /etc/network/interfaces or systemd-networkd.
 "I have had issues with the old network convention".